cylaris/awesomekql/README.md

 We are a non-profit using our own time to build these to protect and help people.
 If you would like to join us - please email extcomms@cylaris.org as we are always looking for enthusiastic and passionate volunteers.

+We have dreams further beyond AwesomeKQL.
+We would like to advise on and develop further projects but we are limited by a small team.
+Please reach out if you feel you could help.

 https://cylaris.org